 Several types of dermatitis can produce eczema around the eyes and on the eyelids.
 This causes discoloration, itching, and swelling.

 Doctors recommend treating this with a simple skin care routine that avoids scented products.
-They may also prescribe medication creams, like low-concentration hydrocortisone or topical calcineurin inhibitors.
+They may also prescribe medicated creams, like low concentration hydrocortisone or topical calcineurin inhibitors.

 Read more to learn about the types of dermatitis causing eczema around the eyes, their causes and triggers, and treatment options.